Gay rights activists stage first Montenegro march

 Another one read "Kiss the gays" -- a pun on the similar sounding "Kill the gays" chant, popular among some soccer fans and right-wing groups who vehemently oppose gay rights.

-Gay pride marches are now routinely held in Montenegro's Adriatic neighbor Croatia, which joined the EU in July, but same-sex rights remain stifled in the conservative, patriarchal societies of most of the Balkans.
+Gay pride marches are now routinely held in Montenegro's Adriatic neighbour Croatia, which joined the EU in July, but same-sex rights remain stifled in the conservative, patriarchal societies of most of the Balkans.

 Montenegro hopes to be the next in line for EU membership after Croatia.
 Before joining, it must demonstrate readiness to protect human rights and the government has passed a bill against all kinds of sexual discrimination.